How to make Sweet Potato Nachos?

 Why cheese and avocado?
-Because those are the best toppings for nachos!
+Because those are the best toppings for sweet potato nachos!

-I love nachos — absolutely adore.
+I love Sweet Potato Nachos — absolutely adore.
 The crunch of the chips, the gooeyness of the cheese, the perfectly harmonious meshing of the flavours… be still my pounding heart.